ericoporto/ags-manual-wiki/BuildAndroid.md

    AGS requires SDK 29, select it and click OK.
    If instead you have only the latest API automatically selected here, it's alright.

+   In newer versions of Android Studio, for the command-line sdkmanager used by AGS Editor, you need also to select SDK Tools, and select "Android SDK Command-line Tools" for installation.

 ![](images/android_install_step03.png)